 SearchCloudComputing spoke with Rensin after the panel discussion about how the systems administrator role can remain relevant in the workplace.
-Later at the event, we asked the same question to a trio of executives also on hand for the conference: John Engates, CTO of Rackspace; Brannon Lacey, general manager and vice president of applications and platforms at Rackspace; and Ian Andrews, vice president of products at Pivotal Software.
+Later at the event, we asked the same question to a trio executives also on hand for the conference: John Engates, CTO Rackspace; Brannon Lacey, general manager and vice president applications and platforms at Rackspace; and Ian Andrews, vice president products at Pivotal Software.
 These two companies are fully immersed in the changing IT landscape, both on premises and in the public cloud.
 Here's their advice.

 Editor's note: Responses were edited for brevity and clarity.

 Dave Rensin: I started as a sys admin with SunOS and VAX ...
 That world is leaving rapidly.
 If you're not in your 40s or living out the tail end of your career, you've got to bite the bullet and learn to write software.

 You don't have to be a tremendous software engineer, but you've got to write enough software that if you encounter a problem that annoys you, you have the skills to automate it away.
 If you don't have that, you're in kind of a dead end.
 You're going to see the value of what you do diminish over time in the marketplace.
 It's not fun to say that to people; that's not a pleasant thing to say, but it's just the truth.